-The entrance ticket is Rp25.000 for foreign tourists.
+The entrance ticket for the weekend is Rp26.500 for international tourists.
 It doesn’t include the parking fee for private vehicles or bicycles.
 The parking fee for cars is Rp50.000 while motorbike and/or bicycle is Rp5.000.
+Now the entrance also doesn’t include the museum Zoologi admission.
 Visitors can buy the tickets online from the botanical garden’s official website or on the spot.

 |Bogor Botanical Gardens Entrance Fee|